fatihict/init.vim/README.md

 - [X] Check-in ~/.ctags
 - [X] Improve this README with a table of functions I need to use/remember
 - [X] Check-in clojure snippets
+- [ ] Fix regex for defines etc..
+To check for optional meta data, defines without meta data are currently not recognized

 ## To remember